TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-prem/installation/redhat-rhel-centos/dashboard.md

 ### Prerequisites

-*   Ensure port `3000` is open: This is used by the Dashboard to provide the GUI and the Classic Developer Portal Follow the steps provided in this link [Getting started on Red Hat (RHEL / CentOS)]({{< ref "tyk-on-premises/redhat-rhel-centos.md" >}}) to install and configure Tyk dependencies.
+*   Ensure port `3000` is open: This is used by the Dashboard to provide the GUI and the Classic Developer Portal.
+*   Follow the steps provided in this link [Getting started on Red Hat (RHEL / CentOS)]({{< ref "tyk-on-premises/redhat-rhel-centos.md" >}}) to install and configure Tyk dependencies.

 ### Step 1: Set up YUM Repositories